Skip to content

 data_row_max_height: Number | None = None

-and must be greater than or equal to data_row_min_height
+Must be greater than or equal to data_row_min_height.

 data_row_min_height: Number | None = None